How much does a Research Technician make?

 Children's National Hospital

-Children's National Hospital is a leading pediatric center.
-They employ Research Technicians to support their medical research.
-The hospital is in Washington, D.C.
+Children's National Hospital offers positions for Research Technicians involved in pediatric health research.
+The hospital operates in Washington, D.C.

 -